-One of the reasons that populist leaders in a presidential system were suspected to become more populist after being elected into office, is the idea that presidents don’t need to form coalitions with other parties.
+One of the reasons that populist leaders in a presidential system were suspected to become more populist after being elected to office, is the idea that presidents don’t need to form coalitions with other parties.
 This could lead to a less conciliatory style of politics.
 Which is seen in speech 6 (appendix 1) given by Trump: “It is time to drain the swamp and that's what we're doing in Washington DC.”
 This kind of fierce language is part of a strategy that is highly antagonistic towards the elite.
 Even though speech 6 is actually the only analyzed speech Trump in government that got a 0.
 However, his Manichaean anti-elite rhetoric is still prominently visible in that speech.

 While not as antagonistic as his message towards Washington DC, Trump also was quite fierce in his language towards NATO.
 In speech 6 Trump talks about how NATO countries have been lacking in their contributions.
 He discusses how they are paying more, but that he won’t stop bringing up the topic until everybody: “pays what they owe”.
 Even after obtaining governing power, Trump is not afraid to attack political opponents both domestically and abroad.

 The speech that stands out as the most populist is Trump’s inauguration speech.
 This speech is remarkably populist, because Trump mentions the people as being one on multiple occasions.
 An example of this discourse is seen here (appendix 1, speech 5): “we are one nation and their pain is our pain, their dreams are our dreams and their success will be our success.
 We share one heart one home and one glorious destiny the oath of office I take today is an oath of allegiance to all Americans”.
 As stated earlier it’s likely that this speech was made by others, as it diverges significantly from Trump’s personal bombastic style seen in other speeches.
-It does however, prove to be the most populist speech as there is a clear appeal to the people as a whole, a depiction of evil elites and the framing of an antagonistic dynamic between the two groups.
+It does, however, prove to be the most populist speech as there is a clear appeal to the people as a whole, a depiction of evil elites and the framing of an antagonistic dynamic between the two groups.

 With regards to hypothesis 5 it can be said that expectation is mostly confirmed.
 Trump did radicalize more than Salvini, but was equally populist as Bossi.
 However, this last finding is probably due to Bossi being part of the third wave and not because of the institutional variable.
 It was clear when analyzing the speeches that Trump didn’t strike a softer tone.
-In fact he antagonized both Washington DC and focused on the lack of commitment from NATO allies.
+In fact, he antagonized both Washington DC and focused on the lack of commitment from NATO allies.
 Salvini on the other hand focused on the EU.
 However, he did this in a way that is incongruent with populist style.

 Conclusion